sky-cake/ayase-quart/index_search/README.md

     - **Notes**:
       - More of a letdown compared to Meilisearch
       - Doesn't allow un-authenticated dev mode
-- **LNX**
-    - **Generation**: 4
-    - **Language**: Rust
-    - **Pros**:
-        - Extremely fast, less than 2ms for 100 results
-    - **Cons**:
-        - No boolean support
-        - No null support
-        - Requires locking for writing (only single API writer allowed, what a bad design)
-        - Documentation lacking
-        - Latest Docker image 0.10.0 doesn't launch
-        - Working Docker image 0.9.0 has old version of Tantivy (0.18.0)
-        - Has double quote escape issues
-        - No multi-server support
-    - **Notes**:
-        - Uses Tantivy for first stage
-        - Markets itself as consistent performance under load vs Meili & Typesense
-        - Not exactly ready for prime time
 - **Manticore**
     - **Generation**: 4
     - **Language**: C++